leagreguric/Cas-Simo/README.md

 Req A1 - The web application will provide a dashboard for admins to manage the system.
 The web application will provide a dashboard for admins to manage the system.
 The dashboard will use the Django Admin interface.
 The dashboard will allow admins to manage the following:

 - Users (create, edit, delete)
-- Games (create, edit, delete)
+- Bet History (create, edit, delete)
 - Apply a token balance to a user
 2. **Apply<a name="_page6_x127.56_y599.56"></a> a Token Balance to a User**

 Req A2 - The web application will allow admins to apply a token balance to a user.
 The web application will allow the admins to find a user in the Admin dashboard and to change the user’s token balance.
 The web application will update the user’s token balance in the database.
 The web application will display the new token balance on the user’s dashboard.

 **Constraints and considerations:** The token balance is used for payments in the system.
 The token balance is applied to the user’s account when the user wins a bet.
-The token balance is deducted from the user’s account when the user posts a job.
 The deposit and withdrawal of the tokens is outside the scope of this application.
 In this version of the application there won’t be any real currency involved.

 Note: The token balance is not a currency (yet).
 The token balance is a number that represents the number of tokens that the user has in their account.
 The token balance is used for payments in the system.

 3. **Functional<a name="_page8_x127.56_y72.00"></a> Requirements: Game Requirements**
 1. **Game<a name="_page8_x127.56_y91.84"></a> Playing: Roulette**

-Req G1 - Users can place bets on specific colors in the roulette game.
+Req G1 - Users can place bets on specific colors, numbers or both in the roulette game.

 2. **Game<a name="_page8_x127.56_y175.34"></a> Playing: Coin flip**